ryanmfransen/trs80pi/README.md

 Earlier this year I completed a classic Macintosh Raspberry Pi 5 computer.
 I had a lot of fun designing and building this.

-If you would like to check out that project, here it is.
+If you would like to check out that project, here it is: https://github.com/ryanmfransen/macpi

 I fell in love with that machine.
 It sat on my desk and I used it daily as my main desktop workstation.
 I really liked how it turned out and how useful it was.